mkduer/backend-api-app/README.md

 ]
 ```

 ## MVP

-- We can run the api from your setup instructions :heavy_check_mark:
+- Api runs when following setup instructions
-- The curl returns the described response :heavy_check_mark:
+- The curl command returns the described response
-- The api is written in Python or Go :heavy_check_mark:
+- The api is written in Python